CLI: Functions

 4. agents

 Lists all your agents, including name, ID, status, associated API key, and credits.
+Displays complete IDs and keys without truncation.

 agents-cli agents